Youngstown Planning Commission rejects Family Dollar’s liquor proposal

-YOUNGSTOWN, Ohio (WKBN) – The Youngstown Planning Commission has unanimously denied a request for four Family Dollar stores in the city to sell liquor.
+YOUNGSTOWN, Ohio (WYTV) – The Youngstown Planning Commission has unanimously denied a request for four Family Dollar stores in the city to sell liquor.

 One of the stores would have been on Market Street.
 The other three were in the Mahoning Plaza, the Lincoln Knolls Plaza and on Oak Street.